As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 I wouldn’t typically encourage the use of expensive Champagne in a recipe, but this Champagne Chicken dish an exception.

-If you’re looking for something to do with any leftover champagne, use it for dessert!
+If you’re looking for something to do with any leftover Champagne, use it for dessert!
 Try my Champagne Cupcakes with Strawberry Frosting.
 They’re a great way to end a romantic date night.

 When you make this Champagne Chicken recipe, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!